BrianENguyen/brianenguyen.com/pages/blog/hello-nebraska.md

 restaurants, and houses.
 We then had lunch with Anthony at a restaurant called *Odyssey Downtown*.
 I ordered a blue cheese burger and macaroni & cheese, and it was one of the best burgers I had (I don&rsquo;t have a picture of it unfortunately).

+### Day 3

+Jack from IdeaBank invited me to Grand Island to tour around the place and attend an event called &ldquo;IdeaStorm&rdquo;, which is like Shark Tank but for tech-related projects.
+I got to know more about Jack, the history of Grand Island and its community.
+As we walked around the town, a lot of people recognized Jack and said hi to him.
+I never lived in an area where everyone knows each other, so it was a nice experience being in a community with that regard.

+The IdeaStorm event was interesting too.
+Contestants picthed their ideas to an audience, and we would vote with fake money who had the best one.
+I remember my favorite one as using AI to streamline resume creation and job applications.
+That kind of technology is something I would invest in greatly

+After the event, I ate lunch at a local Vietnamese restaurant called Phở Saigon.
+I got

+Museum